inmindgit/origenes/README.md

 This application provides access to add humans as well as ask for genetic samples to be further inserted and look for coincidences
 There is 4 user profiles Admin, Laboratory, Operator and Viewer.

+You can see it working by browsing : https://origenes-aepp.herokuapp.com/

 ## Smart Contract

 This platforms works with Smart Contracts based on aeternity.com blockchain .